athene227/nft-frontend/contracts/README.md

 #### `offerOnNFT`

 Creates an arbitrary offer on an arbitrary NFT.
-The target NFT does not need to be listed in the marketplace.
+The target NFT does not need to be listed in the marketplace, but it has to be a valid NFT contract.

 The offerer chooses the used whitelisted ERC-20 token for the offer.
 Each offer has a deadline.

+For ERC-721 the offer has to be for one NFT.
+For ERC-1155 the offer can be for any amount of NFTs.

 #### `acceptOffer`

 The owner of an NFT can choose to accept a previously created offer.
+This exchange the assets between the owner and the offerer.

 ### Other functionality